dvpatel/nginx_okta/README.md

 https://oidcdebugger.com/debug

-This tool allows to generate and test oidc requests after Okta authentication.
+This tool is used to generate and test oidc requests after Okta authentication.
 The prarams to generate the okta access token are:

 ```
    Authorize URI (required):